saverymax/selective_indexing/README.md

 ### Command line options:
-As of version 0.1.2, 8 options are available.

 **--path**
     Path to XML of citations for the system to classify.
 Include the file.xml in the path.